JnliaH/ChromaQuant/README.md

 ```

 <h4>Data Structure</h4>
-Inside of the AutoQuant documents folder are a few folders: data, resources, response-factors, and images.
+Inside of the ChromaQuant documents folder are a few folders: data, resources, response-factors, and images.
 The data folder contains directories representing individual samples or reaction products to be analyzed.
-This is the most frequently used folder in AutoQuant.
-The resources folder contains a .csv file with known gas FID compounds used in third order assignment alongside some legacy files describing compound structure.
-This folder also contains the theme used in the AutoQuant UI.
+This is the most frequently used folder in ChromaQuant The resources folder contains a .csv file with known gas FID compounds used in third order assignment alongside some legacy files describing compound structure.
+This folder also contains the theme used in the ChromaQuant UI.
 The response-factors folder contains several files with response factors listed by compound type and carbon number split by detector.
 These response factors are highly dependant on the conditions and methods used in GC analysis and therefore it is critical these are kept updated with lab-specific values for the most accurate results.
 Finally, the images folder contains the logo in several formats and the workflow image. <br><br>

 ```bash
 .